ruslanbes/index-duplicates-python/README.md

 Benchmarking
 -----------------------
-To do a benchmark, download both testdupl.py and timetestdupl.py and run `python timetestdupl.py` The algrothms in testdupl.py are the ones mentioned in [the question on the Stackoverflow](http://stackoverflow.com/questions/5419204/index-of-duplicates-items-in-a-python-list)
+To do a benchmark, download both testdupl.py and timetestdupl.py and run `python timetestdupl.py` The algorithms in testdupl.py are the ones mentioned in [the question on the Stackoverflow](http://stackoverflow.com/questions/5419204/index-of-duplicates-items-in-a-python-list)

 You can change various commandline options.
 Check the comment in the beginning of the script